 - Uncontrolled steering

-- Wearing away of other parts of the vehicle
+- Wearing away other parts of the vehicle

 - Complete deflation

 This may seem like the end, but certain additional points are key.
 Without them, your knowledge remains incomplete.
-Ignorance is not bliss in this scenario, so make sure you read on to find out the essentials.
+Ignorance is not bliss in this scenario, so read on to find the essentials.

 Create a Timeline

-If you’re a long term user of vehicles using UTV tires, creating a timeline would make the entire process much less daunting and a lot of more efficient.
+If you’re a long-term user of vehicles with UTV tires, creating a timeline would make the entire process much less daunting and more efficient.

-There’s no reason for you to take a laborious route when you can employ an effortless one.
-Get with the times, we’re all using the easy way out here.
+There’s no reason to take a laborious route when you can employ an effortless one.
+Get with the times; we’re all using the easy way out here.

-Over the span of the years whilst the tires were being used, keep a record depicting the appearance of the uneven cracks, bald spots, and weatherings.
-Correlate it with the time performance issues began to arise.
+Keep a record of the tires’ use over the years, depicting the appearance of uneven cracks, bald spots, and weatherings.
+Correlate this with the time performance issues began to arise.

-This will allow you to always have an estimate of the average lifespan of your tires subjective to your make and use, allowing you to remain cautious and prepared in the long run.
-Which brings us to the last, defining point of this guide.
+This will allow you always to estimate your tires’ average lifespan, which is subjective to your make and use.
+This will allow you to remain cautious and prepared in the long run, bringing us to this guide’s last defining point.

-A little goes a long way, and while you may now know when to replace your UTV tires, one can never be too prepared.
+A little goes a long way, and while you may now know when to replace your UTV tires, you can never be too prepared.
 Circumstances do not have mercy on anyone.

-So make sure you’re well equipped with a spare and all the tools you need with it at all times.
-I’m sure your newly replaced tires will be highly capable of lugging around some extra mass.
+So ensure you’re well equipped with a spare and all the tools you need with it.
+I’m sure your newly replaced tires will be capable of lugging around some extra mass.

 Conclusion